There are many different citation styles. The library provides online guides to the most common styles.

-If your professor doesn't have a preferred style, a good choice for Music classes is Chicago Note-Bibliography style, which is commonly used in the study of music.
+If your professor doesn't have a preferred style, a good choice for History or American Studies classes is Chicago Note-Bibliography style, which is the standard style in these disciplines.

 Chicago Note-Bibliography style requires two types of citations: footnotes (or endnotes) and a bibliography at the end.
 Here is an example of an entire paper in Chicago style, courtesy of the Online Writing Lab at Purdue University:

 Zotero is a free app that helps you keep track of the sources you've found, and lets you generate citations automatically.
 It's available for Windows, Mac, and Linux.

 If you don't want to download an app, go to zbib.org to use ZoteroBib, a simplified version of Zotero.